 If you’re a professional creative working with video, photos, or graphic design, you’re going to benefit the most from 4K laptops.
 Accuracy is key when working in creative fields, and 4K offers a higher level of clarity than what you’ll find with a lower resolution.
-Of course, a laptop isn’t going to match a dedicated monitor with a top end tower PC in terms of color reproduction, but they’re great for getting work done on the go.
-For that reason, we suggest investing in a model with a decent battery life.
+Of course, a laptop isn’t going to match a dedicated monitor with a top-end tower PC in terms of color reproduction, but they’re great for getting work done on the go.
+For that reason, we suggest investing in a model with decent battery life.

 4K for Streaming Video